indrareddy15/OnlineExam_Platform/README.md

 ## 🎯 Project Status

-**Production Ready:** Only few featured and deployable, soon will update the all real time features.
+**Production Ready:** Only few features are deployed, soon will update the all real time features.

 ---